RangerMauve/webrun/README.md

 import example from "https://rangermauve.hashbase.io/esm.js";

 // Load from the dat network
-import datExample from "dat://rangermauve.hashbase.io/esm.js";
+// Requires the `webrun-plugin-dat` module to be installed import datExample from "dat://rangermauve.hashbase.io/esm.js";

 // Load from the IPFS network.
-Might not always be online. import ipfsExample from "ipfs://QmTWdgJtp3fXaszsomragX8dPXsqWe5c8uQETy6NkFJ7xA";
+Might not always be online.
+// Requires the `webrun-plugin-ipfs` module to be installed import ipfsExample from "ipfs://QmTWdgJtp3fXaszsomragX8dPXsqWe5c8uQETy6NkFJ7xA";

 example();
 datExample();
 ipfsExample();
 ```

+You can opt-into dat and IPFS support by installing the [webrun-plugin-dat](https://github.com/RangerMauve/webrun-plugin-dat) or [webrun-plugin-ipfs](https://github.com/RangerMauve/webrun-plugin-dat) modules.

 You can start a REPL using: